jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 * A Flyweight implementation
 * A wrapper class to store state information that's passed to the shared Flyweight instance.

 I cut a lot of corners in this design and implementation.
-It is be no means production quality.
+It is by no means production quality.
 The classes are too tightly coupled to one another.
 I did not use [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) techniques, and I haven't provided any unit tests.
 I _confirmed_ the code as I wrote it via manual testing. _Mea culpa.
 Mea culpa.
-Mea maxima culpa._ This is how [legacy code](https://jhumelsine.github.io/2025/03/24/legacy-code.html) accumulates, one shortcut at a time.
+Mea maxima culpa._

+This is how [legacy code](https://jhumelsine.github.io/2025/03/24/legacy-code.html) accumulates, one shortcut at a time.

 ## DVR Design
 The use case design consists of three classes:
 * `DVR` - This is collection of Programs recorded by a user.
-The user can  get a recorded Program by name.
+The user can  retrieve a recorded Program by name.
 * `Program` - This is the Program recorded by a user.
 Program mostly manages program state, which in this design is playback location within the program.
 Most methods allow the user to move about the program's viewing locations.
 * `Recording` - This is the shared Flyweight instance for a Program.
 Only one Recording instance is needed regardless of how many users have recorded the program.